daffainfo/ctf-writeup/vikeCTF 2023/Berserker's Brain Teaser/README.md

 > zexqSNE{cVaLuM_xRxBuRs_vE_mTtAe_ToOiN_oEiK}

 ## About the Challenge
-We have been given a python file (You can download the file [here](BerserkerBrainTeaserEncrypt.py)) and we need to decrypt the flag
+We were given a python file (You can download the file [here](BerserkerBrainTeaserEncrypt.py)) and we need to decrypt the flag

 ## How to Solve?
 If we check the python script